 Whether you are planning a long, scenic hike or taking a leisurely stroll in your neighborhood, these tips can help make going for walks more enjoyable for both you and your companion.
 Leash training ensures that your dog can enjoy the environment outside of the home, while being safe and secure by your side.
 What a dog owner needs to train on a leash are the following:

 A harness covers a larger part of the body to ensure control.
 Smaller dogs are prone to neck and back issues, like collapsed trachea, so a harness prevents pressure from being solely on those areas.
 The two finger rule is a good indicator for judging if a harness fits by allowing for your two fingers to fit between the harness and fur.
 Two fingers is loose enough to allow comfort and snug enough to prevent escape.
 Let your dog get used to the feel and weight of a harness and leash by having them wear these items in the house.
-Walk them inside of your home for a bit everyday to introduce them to your commands.
+According to AKC, it is helpful to walk them inside of your home for a bit everyday to introduce them to your commands.